hriewe/FortniteMonitor/README.md

 You will need to download the Tesseract OCR engine for the code to run.
 On Mac, run `brew install tesseract`

 For Windows users, click [here](https://github.com/tesseract-ocr/tesseract/wiki/Downloads) to download.
+Don't forget to add the Tesseract path to your system PATH.

 ## How to run